hevans90/idleverse/tools/executors/watch/README.md

-# Nx Plugin - nx-watch
+# Nx Plugin - watch

 ALL CREDIT GOES TO [THIS GUY](https://gist.github.com/jhesgodi/2d530753c551ace665a8c3010d3a719c)